 - Should I look out for any signs of complications?

-Dry skin may look unattractive, and dry, itchy, flaky skin feels uncomfortable.
+Dry skin may look rough and flaky and itchy and uncomfortable.
 Fortunately, dry skin causes few long-term problems.
-Although it is typically a chronic condition, it is very manageable.
-Talk to your healthcare provider about how to prevent and soothe dry skin.
-If other conditions, like eczema, cause dry skin, your healthcare provider can prescribe medications and offer tips to treat the problem.
+Although it’s typically a chronic condition, dry skin is very manageable.
+Talk to your healthcare provider about how to prevent and soothe your dry skin.
+If other conditions, like eczema, cause dry skin, your healthcare provider can prescribe medications and offer tips to treat the condition.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy